Lisa Ellis (American politician)

 Lisa Ellis (born August 28, 1975) is an American educator who was the 2022 fusion candidate, Democratic, and Alliance Party nominee for South Carolina's superintendent of education and is the founder of the education advocacy group SC for Ed.
 She was defeated by Republican Ellen Weaver in the November 2022 general election.
+In September 2025, Ellis announced her 2026 candidacy for South Carolina's superintendent of education.
+She was defeated in the June 2026 Democratic primary by Sylvia Wright.

 Personal life and career

-Ellis (right) with Jesse Jackson at a Democratic fundraising event.

 Ellis is an educator in Richland School District Two in Columbia, South Carolina.
 She is the student activities director at Blythewood High School.
 Additionally, she has taught at Ridge View High School, Hand Middle School, and Fairfield Middle School in Columbia.
 According to WLTX News, “Over her career, Ellis has earned the accolades of Honors Student Teacher of Excellence, Student Council Advisor of the Year, Staff of the Month, Columbia Business League Phenom, and more.
 She is also a CERRA Mentor and member of the Junior League of South Carolina.”.

 In 2019, Ellis founded an educational advocacy group, SC for Ed, with the purposes of improving teacher retention, increasing teacher pay, and decreasing class sizes.
 In May 2019, SC for Ed led a march at the South Carolina Statehouse, in which over 10,000 people marched.
 In the years since the organizations founding, Ellis has led various marches and protests and advocated for stricter COVID-19 measures, including mask mandates and virtual learning, a reduction of gun violence in schools and higher teacher pay.
 After winning the June 2022 Democratic primary for state superintendent, Ellis stepped down from her position as executive director of SC for Ed to focus on her campaign.
 She is the only candidate to ever run for state superintendent of education while simultaneously remaining a classroom teacher.